-The indictment states that “the defendants saw George Floyd lying on the ground in clear need of medical care, and willfully failed to aid Floyd, thereby acting with deliberate indifference to a substantial risk of harm to Floyd.”
-Chauvin has also been indicted in a second case related to a 2017 arrest and neck restraint of a 14-year-old boy.
+The indictment stated that “the defendants saw George Floyd lying on the ground in clear need of medical care, and willfully failed to aid Floyd, thereby acting with deliberate indifference to a substantial risk of harm to Floyd.”
+Chauvin was also indicted in a second case related to a 2017 arrest and neck restraint of a 14-year-old boy.

 Derek Chauvin pleaded guilty to violating George Floyd’s civil rights.

 Chauvin was found guilty on state murder charges in April of 2021, convicted on three counts — second-degree unintentional murder, third-degree murder, and second-degree manslaughter — and sentenced to over 22 years in prison that June.

 In December, he pleaded guilty to the charge of violating Floyd’s right to be free from unreasonable seizure and unreasonable force by a police officer in December.
 The former police officer reportedly reached a plea deal with the government, resulting in a 25 year sentence to be served concurrently with his sentence for murder.